Home-gathering Faith Community

 A Fruitful Life Home-gathering Faith Community provides an alternative way for people, who are seeking God, to connect in smaller groups and environments, similar to those which constituted all of the churches of the New Testament era.
 Our attendees have called this Connection an oasis and a safe haven that has given them healing, encouragement, and practical wisdom and insight to deal with real life.

 Long before the global pandemic that swept the world in 2020, over 112 million Believers worldwide were already meeting in their homes: Mostly because they were forced to, and others because they chose to do it.
 A home-gathering Faith community is often viewed as an attempt to escape structure, accountability, or sound Biblical instruction.
-However, Fruitful Life provides training and fellowship to help minimize that mindset.
+However, Fruitful Life provides connection and education to help minimize that mindset.

 Every week we gather online from all across the United States and the world, to pray with and for one another, hear testimonies of what God has been doing in our families and Faith communities, and to hear a powerful, apostolic and encouraging word from the Fruitful Life founders or special guests.